-InvesTT Trinidad and Tobago (InvesTT), is the national investment promotion agency, established by the Government of the Republic of Trinidad and Tobago (GORTT) to lead in the economic transformation of the country through the stimulation of GDP growth in mandated non-oil and gas industries/sectors.
+InvesTT Trinidad and Tobago (InvesTT) is the national investment promotion agency, established by the Government of the Republic of Trinidad and Tobago (GORTT) to lead in the economic transformation of the country through the stimulation of GDP growth in mandated non-oil and gas industries/sectors by attracting and facilitating investments in these areas.

-InvesTT Limited (InvesTT) was incorporated as a subsidiary of e TecK in November 2011 and by Cabinet Minute No. 1893 of July 12, 2012 to be the national Investment Promotion Agency (IPA) of the Republic of Trinidad and Tobago.
+InvesTT was incorporated as a subsidiary of Evolving TecKnologies and Enterprise Development Company (e TecK) in November 2011 and by Cabinet Minute No. 1893 of July 12, 2012 to be the national Investment Promotion Agency (IPA) of the Republic of Trinidad and Tobago.
 Cabinet Minute No. 513 of February 28, 2013 rationalized the operations and functions of InvesTT's former parent company, e TecK, which led to InvesTT becoming a wholly owned Government enterprise under the Ministry of Trade and Industry.

-The Agency's mandate is to implement policy and investment promotion strategies of the Government and to act as the first point of access for potential foreign investors.
-It is tasked with facilitating all the relevant requirements and regulatory approvals required by investors and improving the business environment through strategic stakeholder interventions and Policy Advocacy.
+The Agency's mandate is to implement policy and investment promotion strategies of the Government and to act as the first point of access for potential foreign and local investors.
+It is tasked with facilitating all the relevant requirements and regulatory approvals required by investors and improving the ease of doing business through strategic stakeholder interventions and Policy Advocacy.